buddh4/lyvely/docker/README.md

  - Create the configuration files:
      - `docker/config/lyvely.ts` which is your backend configuration
      - `docker/config/nginx.conf` which will be used by the nginx container
+     - `docker/config/pwa.conf` defines the nginx config of the pwa application
+     - `docker/config/docs.conf` defines the nginx config of the (optional) docs application

 :::tip
 The `docker-util` script also supports a `-b` flag which will also install and build the project, which is only required